 Today it is 13 july 2023 and i made a new YouTube video (number 30 ) called Oslo stitch and ………

 The happy colors hat is made with the easy åsle variation F1.

 With the arboga stitch you start just like the start of the åsle stitch.
 When you have 1 loop around and 1 loop behind your thumb.
-The needle goes behind, (behind thumb loop), turn clockwise and pick up the small loop behind thumb.
+The needle goes behind your thumb pick up the small loop behind thumb turn needle clockwise and the other thumb loop in front.
 Both loops on your needle goes through thumbloop and under the working yarn.

 The arboga stitch is a nice, dense and compact fabric looks like knitting but than of course stronger.

 The björsbo stitch is almost the same as the oslo stitch.
 You start with a loop around and behind your thumb.
 Instead of going Under the working yarn when you ending your stitch, you go Over the working yarn with your needle.
 It is a nice variation of the Oslo stich .

 The björsbo stitch has a loose and flexible fabric like the arboga stitch and is very fast to needlebind, no extra loop to pick up behind your thumb.
 This fabric is a little denser then the oslo stitch.

 When i was discovering some stitches i thaught why not mix or combine some stitches?
 Needlebinding is using imagination and creativity and to discover new stitch combinations.
 I start with the arboga stitch and at the end of the stitch i go not Under the working thread but i go Over the working thread at the end of the stitch.

 My new invented stitch called: ArBo stitch it is an combination of the Arboga and the Björsbo stitch.